-It’s National Gardens & Health Week (13-21 May 2023) which focuses on enjoying being outdoors in wildlife and nature for mental health and wellbeing, and with the weather warming up we’re looking forward to enjoying the beauty of what’s on offer on our doorstep.
+It’s National Gardens & Health Week (13-21 May 2023) which focuses on enjoying being outdoors in wildlife and nature for mental health and wellbeing, and with the weather warming up we’re looking forward to enjoying the beauty of what’s on offer on our doorstep – particularly dog-friendly venues for our furry family members.
 This may involve spending more time gardening or even visiting public or open gardens in Ross-on-Wye and Herefordshire for inspiration.

 Every year, Ross enjoys celebrating the great outdoors with a series of garden themed events in and around the town.
 This year, the team from Friends of St Mary’s Church, have worked hard to pull together a great range of events including a BBC style Gardeners’ Question Time on Friday 19 May, and a free Gardens Great & Small art and photography exhibition running until Thursday 8 June (both events at St Mary’s Church).
 In addition, there will be a Ross Open Gardens weekend on 3-4 June, where you can visit over 20 local gardens around Ross-on-Wye, pick up tips from local gardeners and learn how they designed their living works of art.

 Throughout the summer, there are plenty of local public gardens available to explore, most dog-friendly, accessible and many with tea shops where you can enjoy a cuppa and a slice of cake whilst you take a break.
 Here are our top three gardens within driving distance of Ross-on-Wye where you can kick back, relax and enjoy taking in beautiful landscaped gardens, lakes and arboretums.